 Food as medicine

 There is a quote attributed to Hippocrates, the father of modern medicine: ‘Let food be thy medicine and medicine thy food.’
-Yet when we get sick, we don’t think ‘What should I eat’ but, being raised in the period of big Pharma, we make an appointment with our doctor and go to get a pharmaceutical drug.
-What we have become is a country that treats its health in a reactive manner.
+Yet when we get sick, we don’t think ‘What should I eat’.
+Instead we make an appointment with our doctor and will likely go and get a pharmaceutical drug.
+We have become a country that treats its health in a reactive manner.
 We wait until something happens then we react.
-While there are pockets of interest in preventive medicine, it is not the primary way we think.
-But even at our age preventive medicine is where we can find the concept of letting food be our medicine.

-In previous articles we talked about how our body handles foods and alluded to the bacteria in the large intestine transforming that food into healthy nutrients.
-This article focuses more on what can be called medicines in our food.
-I have harped on the idea that all diseases are based on inflammation and that inflammatory molecules are continuously made in our bodies as the result of living and dealing with injury, stress and/or other bodily insults.
-We are in effect a boiling pot of inflammation waiting to ‘boil over’ and we do nothing until the boil over occurs.
-In living this way, we are completely dependent upon pharmaceutical drugs, which play a crucial role in treating disease symptoms but generally don’t address its cause.
 We should be asking ourselves how can we PREVENT getting sick.
-This is where ‘food as medicine’ comes into play.
+This is where using ‘food as medicine’ comes into play.
 While our general view of food is a source of macronutrients, (proteins, carbohydrates, fats) and micronutrients (vitamins and minerals), this is short-sighted.
 Research has found the secondary metabolites found in fruits, nuts and vegetables have many beneficial properties.
 These secondary metabolites are the ‘medicines’ in the foods we eat.
 The details of how these molecules help our health is beyond the scope of this article, but ample scientific data support the role of these molecules in our health and well-being.
 Food can indeed be our medicine if we eat the right source of nature’s bounty.

 What to do?
 Since it is essential that we consume enough water on a daily basis to stay hydrated, take this opportunity to increase your consumption of ‘medicines’ in foods.
 Simply combine the essential need for water intake with a berry slurry.
 Start with frozen organic berries*.
 Take ¼ to ½ cup of the berries and mash them in hot water.
 Pour the slurry into your water bottle and fill with water and chill.
 Drink this anti-inflammatory cocktail to satisfy your thirst and provide your body with food medicines for your health.
 When finished be sure to eat the pulp at the bottom of the container to get fiber and the anti-inflammatories that are not water soluble.